 In order to overcome the effect of this bias on evaluation, we perform a robustness analysis where we hide a percentage of the known substrates of the 25 annotated kinases from the inference methods.
-The results of this analysis are shown in Fig. 2c.
-As seen in the figure, even though methods biased for rich kinases appear to have higher predictivity when all of the available kinase-substrate annotations are used, they are not robust to increasing rate of missingness in kinase-substrate annotations.
-The performance of artificially biased methods fall below that of the low-biased methods (e.g., mean and linear model) at ~50% missingness.
-At ~80% missingness, the effect of the bias on evaluation is mitigated, i.e., the difference between number of substrates of 25 annotated kinases and the remaining kinases is not at a statistically detectable level anymore.
-Thus, the performance of biased (e.g., statistical significance based) methods fall below the low-bias methods at ~80% missingness.
+The results of this analysis are shown in Figure 2(c).
+As seen in the figure, even though methods biased for rich kinases appear to have higher predictivity when all of the available kinase substrate annotations are used, they are not robust to increasing rate of missingness in kinase-substrate annotations.
+The performance of artificially biased methods fall below that of the low-biased methods (e.g., Mean and Linear Model) at around 50% missingness.
+At around 80% missingness, the effect of the bias on evaluation is mitigated i.e., the difference between number of substrates of 25 annotated kinases and the remaining kinases is not at a statistically detectable level anymore.
+Thus, the performance of biased (e.g., statistical significance based) methods fall below the low-bias methods at around 80% missingness.
 These observations make the reliability of biased methods highly questionable since the available kinase-substrate annotations are largely incomplete.

-Utility of functional networks for inferring kinase activity.
+Utility of functional networks for inferring kinase activity

 To improve the predictions of kinase activity inference methods in a robust manner, our approach is to utilize available functional or structural information.
-We hypothesize that phosphorylation of sites that are related to the kinase-substrates (whether functionally or structurally) would be predictive of kinase activity.
+We hypothesize that phosphorylation of sites that are related to the kinase substrates (whether functionally or structurally) would be predictive of kinase activity.
 Specifically, we investigate the predictive ability of following functional networks:

-- Known kinase-substrates (baseline network): this network comprises of the kinase-substrate associations obtained from PhosphoSitePlus.
-This is the (only) network that is utilized by all kinase activity inference methods and serves as our baseline. - Shared-kinase interactions: here, we consider two phosphosites to be neighbors if both are phosphorylated by the same kinase.
+- Known Kinase-Substrates (baseline network): This network comprises of the kinase-substrate associations obtained from PhosphoSitePlus.
+This is the (only) network that is utilized by all kinase activity inference methods and serves as our baseline. - Shared-Kinase Interactions: Here, we consider two phosphosites to be neighbors if both are phosphorylated by the same kinase.
 We hypothesize that phosphorylation of neighbor sites of kinase-substrates would be predictive of kinase activity.
 Note that in RoKAI's heterogeneous functional network, there are no additional edges that represent shared-kinase interactions.

-Instead, RoKAI's network propagation algorithm propagates phosphorylation levels across shared-kinase sites through paths composed of kinase-substrate associations. - STRING PPI: we hypothesize that the phosphorylation levels of the substrates of two interacting kinases will be predictive of each other's activity. - PTMcode structural distance evidence: we hypothesize that the phosphorylation of sites that are structurally similar to a kinase's substrates will be predictive of that kinase's activity. - PTMcode coevolution evidence: we hypothesize that phosphorylation of sites that show similar evolutionary trajectories to a kinase's substrates will be predictive of that kinase's activity.
+Instead, RoKAI's network propagation algorithm propagates phosphorylation levels across shared-kinase sites through paths composed of kinase-substrate associations.

+- STRING Protein-Protein Interactions (PPI): We hypothesize that the phosphorylation levels of the substrates of two interacting kinases will be predictive of each other's activity. - PTMcode Structural Distance Evidence: We hypothesize that phosphorylation of sites that are structurally similar to a kinase's substrates will be predictive of that kinase's activity. - PTMcode Co-Evolution Evidence: We hypothesize that phosphorylation of sites that show similar evolutionary trajectories to a kinase's substrates will be predictive of that kinase's activity.

-For each of the functional or structural networks described above, we compute a network activity prediction score for each kinase based on the mean phosphorylation of sites that are considered of interest for the corresponding network (illustrated in Fig. 3).
+For each of the functional or structural networks described above, we compute a network activity prediction score for each kinase based on the mean phosphorylation of sites that are considered of interest for the corresponding network (illustrated in Figure 3).
 Note that, except for the baseline network (known kinase-substrates), we do not use the phosphorylation levels of the kinase's own substrates to compute the scores for each network.

-To characterize the contribution of each source of functional information on enhancing kinase activity inference, we consider the following metrics:
+To characterize the contribution of each source of functional information on enhancing kinaseactivity inference, we consider the following metrics: